 The Next SLA – Tech Engagement widget details the open tickets assigned to you and which ones are coming up on the Tech Engagement SLA Due list.
 By focusing on the Ready to Engage list, hitting SLA’s should happen naturally.
 This widget is provided so that when time permits, you have a glimpse into what is ahead of you.

 Next SLA – Completion (Resolve) Summary:

 The Next SLA – Completion widget is worth knowing about because it shows the open tickets assigned to you as well as which ones are coming up on the Completion SLA Due.
-By focusing on the Ready to Be Resolved list, hitting SLA’s should happen naturally.
+By focusing on the Ready to Engage list, hitting SLA’s should happen naturally.

 My Aged Tickets

 This is such a handy widget.
 The number of tickets reported should match the Open Tickets widget / Total sub-widget number.
 It displays the Total open tickets spread across the last four weeks and more, providing an indication of how old some of the tickets are.

 There is a ticket queue where on-hold tickets are placed out of your current view.
 This is on purpose and provides a place to put non-project tickets where engagement is off into the future, mostly due to the Customer’s request.